 As if Stick’s training weren’t enough, Murdock also gained enhanced perception, due to the radioactive material that spilled out of the barrels that blinded him.
 From then on he could hear conversations from a distant crowded room, and smell the distinct sweat of an individual.
 He also encounters Elektra, a reckless young woman hellbent at achieving excitement in any way possible.
 Her history with Stick made the Daredevil and Elektra a perfect fit for each other.

 John Romita Jr is not the best illustrator in the world, but he does a decent job in Daredevil: The Man Without Fear published by Marvel Comics.
 It is a great read that is tirelessly entertaining.
 The writing of Frank Miller and Daredevil go together like peas and carrots.
-You can find this graphic novel from Amazon pretty cheap, which leaves the lover of graphic novels no reason not to give it a read.
+You can find this graphic novel (affiliate link) from Amazon pretty cheap, which leaves the lover of graphic novels no reason not to give it a read.

 Agree?
 Disagree?
 Comment below and tell it to me like it is.